har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 ## Usage
 * There are 4 user-interface buttons labeled as btnL(eft), btnM(iddle) and btnR(ight), plus btn0 (connected to gpio0).
 * The gyroscope is automatically calibrated each time on power up.
-The unit needs to be at rest during gyro calibration.
+The unit needs to be at rest (in any orientation) during gyro calibration.
 If it's disturbed, it will use the last saved gyro calibration values.
+* You MUST calibrate the accelerometer and magnetometer correctly before using the gpsvario.
+* If there is no calib.txt file in the spiffs file system, the unit will prompt you for the calibration.
+If you want to recalibrate, you can delete the calib.txt file using the webserver access.
-You can manually force accelerometer and magnetometer calibration by pressing the btn0 button during the onscreen countdown to gyro calibration.
-Or you can delete the calib.txt file using the webserver page.
-When you see the display countdown for accelerometer calibration, place the unit undisturbed on a horizontal surface.
-For magnetometer calibration, pick up the unit and slowly and smoothly wave with a figure-of-8 motion while turning around and rotating the unit so that samples can be obtained with all possible 3D orientations.
+ Or you can manually force accelerometer and magnetometer calibration by pressing the btn0 button during the onscreen countdown to gyro calibration.
+When you see the lcd display countdown for accelerometer calibration, place the unit undisturbed on a flat horizontal surface, and wait until it completes.
+When you see the lcd display countdown for magnetometer calibration, pick up the unit and slowly and smoothly wave with a figure-of-8 motion while turning around and rotating the unit so that magnetometer readings can be obtained with all possible 3D orientations and compass headings.
 Keep doing this until calibration completes.
-Do this away from large metal objects.
-You MUST calibrate the accelerometer and magnetometer correctly before using the gpsvario.
+Make sure you are several feet away from large metal objects.
 * For downloading binary data logs, put the gpsvario into server mode, connect to the WiFi access point 'ESP32GpsVario' and access the url 'http://192.168.4.1/datalog' via a web browser.
 The binary datalog file can contain a mix of high-speed IBG (imu+baro+gps) data samples, and normal GPS track logs.
 There is some sample software in the /offline directory for splitting the binary datalog into separate IBG and GPS datalogs, and for converting GPS logs into .gpx text files that you can load in Google Earth or other GPS track visualization software.
 * For configuring the gpsvario, you can edit the user-configurable options on the LCD screen.
 In the options page, press the L or R buttons to select the option (cursor=o).
 Press the M button if you want to change the option (cursor=*).
 Now L and R will decrease/increase the value.
 Press the M button again to go back to the option select (cursor=o).
 Changes are saved to the file options.txt in the onboard SPIFFS flash file system.
 If there is no user activity for ~10 seconds on the option screen, the gpsvario will automatically transition into flight display mode.
 This is so that you can power up the unit and have it eventually start displaying the flight screen without user intervention.
 * Alternatively, put the gpsvario into server mode, access the url 'http://192.168.4.1/dir' and download the options.txt file from the gpsvario.
 Edit it as required, and upload the file back to the gpsvario.
 Make sure you only edit the last field on each line !
 This way you can keep different versions of the options.txt file on your laptop/smartphone for different sites or site conditions.
 To reset to 'factory defaults', just delete the options.txt file from the gpsvario using the webserver.
 It will be regenerated with 'factory default' values the next time you power up the gpsvario.
 For a sample configuration file, see /docs/options.txt.
 <img src="/docs/screenshot_dir_listing.jpg" alt="screenshot_dir_listing"/>
 <img src="/docs/screenshot_options_download.jpg" alt="screenshot_options_download"/>

-* Every time the gpsvario is powered on, it sets the configuration to default values and then overrides them with the values in the option.txt file.
+* Every time the gpsvario is powered on, it sets the user-configurable data to default values and then overrides them with the values in the option.txt file.
 So you don't have to specify all the options in the options.txt file, only the ones you want to modify from the 'factory default' values.
 * Use [xcplanner](https://xcplanner.appspot.com) to generate a route with waypoints in FormatGEO format as a *.wpt text file.
 Note that xcplanner does not specify waypoint radii in the FormatGEO file.
 You can edit the .wpt file to add the waypoint radius (in meters) at the end of a waypoint entry line.
 If the radius is not specified for a waypoint, the gpsvario will apply a user-configurable default waypoint radius.
 Upload the .wpt file to the gpsvario using the webpage upload file function.
 Ensure that the filename length is at most 20 characters or it will be ignored.
 You can upload up to 7 route files and select one of them (or none) on-screen.
-If there are no route files or you select "none", the bearing-to-waypoint arrow and distance-to-waypoint field will display bearing and distance to the launch coordinates.
+If there are no route files or you select "none", the bearing-to-waypoint arrow and distance-to-waypoint field will display bearing and distance to the start position.
-* In flight display mode, btnL toggles the heading display between GPS course over ground (direction of motion) and magnetic compass heading (direction the unit is facing).
-You will see the change reflected in the caret on top of the heading display - diamond for compass heading and a bar for gps course heading.
-For low velocities (< 2kph), the gps course heading is blanked out, as the uncertainty in course heading is high.
+* In flight display mode, btnL toggles the heading display between GPS course-over-ground (direction of motion) and magnetic compass heading (direction the unit is facing).
+You will see the change reflected in the caret on top of the heading display - diamond for compass heading, bar for GPS course heading.
+For low velocities (< 2kph), the GPS course heading display is blanked out, as the uncertainty in direction is high.
-* In flight display mode, if you selected IBG data logging, btnM toggles logging on and off.
+* In flight display mode, if you selected high-speed IBG data logging, btnM toggles data logging on and off.
 The display will show 'I' if logging, 'i' if not logging.
-Bear in mind that if you selected high-speed IBG data logging and toggle it 'on', the 128Mb flash will be filled up in approximately 13minutes !
+Bear in mind that if you turn on IBG data logging, the 128Mb flash will be filled up in approximately 13minutes !
 If the flash is full, logging stops.
 * In flight display mode, if you selected GPS track logging, the display will show 'G' if track logging is active, 'g' if track logging is inactive.
+Track logging will be activated when you have moved a user-configurable distance from your start position.
+Your start position will be fixed when the GPS Dilution of Precision (DOP) value goes below a user configurable threshold (the GPS has a good position fix).
 For logging options GPS or NONE, btnM has no effect.
 * In flight display mode, btnR toggles the audio on and off.
 You will see a speaker icon if audio is enabled.
-* Either barometric pressure altitude/airspace altitude (assumes sealevel pressure = 101325Pa) or gps altitude can be displayed on the primary altitude display.
-If you select barometric altitude for the primary display, the field will show "bm" and the secondary altitude will be gps altitude.
-If you select gps altitude for the primary display, the field will show "gm" and the secondary altitude will be barometric altitude.
-If the gps dilution of precision (DOP) is high, gps altitude will be displayed as "----".
-When the gps fix is good (enough satellites in view with a good signal), the gps altitude will be stable and fairly close to the barometric altitude (+/-100m).
-Of course barometric pressure altitude will vary depending on atmospheric conditions - higher in unstable low-pressure conditions, lower in stable high-pressure conditions.
+* Either barometric pressure altitude (aka airspace altitude, assumes sea-level pressure = 101325Pa) or GPS altitude can be displayed on the primary altitude display.
+If you select barometric altitude for the primary display, the field will show "bm" and the secondary altitude field will show GPS altitude.
+If you select GPS altitude for the primary display, the field will show "gm" and the secondary field will show barometric altitude.
+If the GPS DOP is high, GPS altitude will be displayed as "----".
+When the GPS fix is good (enough satellites in view with a good signal), the GPS altitude will be stable and fairly close to the barometric altitude (+/-100m).
+Barometric pressure altitude depends on atmospheric conditions - higher in unstable low-pressure conditions, lower in stable high-pressure conditions.
-GPS DOP is displayed as a number on the lower right, just above the supply voltage.
+GPS DOP is displayed as a number on the lower right, just above the supply voltage, with a maximum value of 100.
 A good DOP value should be around 5 or less.
 This might take a couple of minutes after power up.
+If your GPS module has a battery backup to retain satellite ephemeris data for your location, you can get a good hot-start fix in a few seconds.
 * The glide ratio field displays '+' when climbing and is clamped to a maximum of 99.9 when gliding.
 There is a damping filter to reduce jitter in the computed value using an IIR recursive filter.
-The highest damping value is 99, recommended range is above 90.
+The highest damping value is 99, recommended range is ~90.
-* When connecting a smartphone/tablet navigation app (e.g. XCTrack) via bluetooth, the device name is Esp32GpsVario.
-XCTrack applies heavy damping filters to incoming data such as climbrate or altitude, so you will see faster response on the XCTrack display if you increase the frequency of bluetooth NMEA sentences (upto a maximum of 10Hz). $LK8EX1 sentences only contain barometric data ( pressure/altitude, climbrate) and power supply voltage. $XCTRC sentences also include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
+* When connecting a smartphone/tablet navigation app (e.g. XCTrack) via bluetooth, the bluetooth device name is Esp32GpsVario.
+XCTrack applies heavy damping filters to incoming data such as climbrate or altitude, so you will see faster response on the XCTrack display if you increase the frequency of NMEA messages (upto a maximum of 10Hz). $LK8EX1 messages only contain barometric data ( pressure/altitude, climbrate) and power supply voltage. $XCTRC messages include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
+To disable bluetooth transmission, set the bluetooth message frequency to 0Hz.

 ## Credits
 * SPIFFS code - https://github.com/loboris/ESP32_spiffs_example